-This manual was produced for Tru64 UNIX Version 4.0F.
+This manual was produced for Tru64 UNIX Version 5.0.
 The following section discusses changes made for this revision of the manual.
-For the benefit of customers who are upgrading from a Version 3 rather than a Version 4 release, changes made to the manual for Version 4.0 are included in a subsequent section.
+For the benefit of customers who are upgrading from a Version 3 rather than a Version 4 release, changes made to the manual for Versions 4.0F and 4.0 are included in subsequent sections.